php-fig/fig-standards/proposed/autoloader.md

 -----------

-This PSR specifies the rules for an interoperable PHP autoloader that can co-exist with any other SPL registered autoloaders.
+This PSR specifies the rules for an interoperable PHP autoloader that can co-exist with any other SPL registered autoloaders, which via some means of configuration will map valid PHP namespaces to valid "base directories" in the file system.

-The autoloader when implemented correctly will go through an ordered list of path-namespace mappings.
-Each mapping consists of a filesystem directory and a PHP namespace.

 2. Definitions